-- Physicians, nurse practitioners, and registered nurses are not required to participate in the medical assistance in dying process in any way, but they are required to provide contact information for a Central Coordinating Service. - The Central Coordinating Service will link you with a practitioner who is willing and able to provide information on medical assistance in dying, as well as assess and provide the service. - Willing practitioners will travel to communities when required.
+- Physicians, nurse practitioners, and registered nurses are not required to participate in the medical assistance in dying process in any way, but they are required to provide contact information for a Central Coordinating Service. - The Central Coordinating Service will link you with a Practitioner who is willing and able to provide information on medical assistance in dying, as well as assess and provide the service. - Willing practitioners will travel to NWT communities when required.
+They may also complete your assessments by distance, such as through telehealth.